Shreeramghimire/AI_Engineering/Keras.md

 | **Hyperspectral** | `(n, m, k)` | k (many wavelengths) |

 When we feed a batch of images, the shape becomes (batch_size, n, m, channels): e.g., (32, 224, 224, 3) for a batch of 32 RGB images.

+#### Convolutional Layer

+In the convolutional layer, we define filters and compute the convolution between the defined filters and each of the three images.

+A filter (also called a kernel) is a small matrix of weights, e.g., 3×3 or 5×5.
+The convolution operation slides the filter across the input image and computes a dot product at each position, producing a feature map.

+How it works:

+- Place the filter at the top-left corner of the image.

+- Multiply each filter value by the corresponding pixel value, sum them up.

+- Slide the filter by a stride (e.g., 1 pixel) and repeat.

+- The result is a 2D feature map showing where the filter's pattern appears.

+For RGB images: Each filter has the same depth as the input (3 channels).
+The convolution sums across all three channels, producing a single feature map per filter.

+**Key parameters:**

+Number of filters: Each filter detects a different pattern (edges, curves, colors).

+Filter size – 3×3, 5×5, 7×7, etc.

+Stride: How far the filter moves each step.

+Padding: Adding zeros around the border to preserve spatial dimensions.